Skip To Main Content text.skipToNavigation

 Modern slavery and human trafficking in all its forms is a significant consideration for all areas of our business.

 The executive leadership team set the overall strategic direction for our wider Environmental, Social and Governance (ESG) obligations.
-Our ESG agenda is underpinned by our Force for Good business enabler which sets out the key program of initiatives focussed on doing right by our colleagues, the communities we touch and the planet.
-Overseeing our modern slavery commitments forms part of our ESG responsibilities.
-Strategic implementation for modern slavery is delegated to our Modern Slavery Steering Group, chaired and supported by an industry-recognised independent consultancy on supply chain ethics and sustainability.
-Senior managers from across the business are represented on the Steering Group so human rights issues and modern slavery awareness are integrated across all functions.
+Our ESG agenda is underpinned by our Force for Good business enabler which sets out the key programme of initiatives focused on doing right by our colleagues, the communities we touch and the planet.
+Overseeing our modern-slavery commitments forms part of our ESG responsibilities.
+Strategic implementation for modern slavery is delegated to our Modern Slavery steering group, chaired and supported by an industry-recognised independent consultancy on supply-chain ethics and sustainability.
+Senior managers from across the business are represented on the steering group so human-rights issues and modern-slavery awareness are integrated across all functions.

 Our ways of working: